Chocolate Raspberry Pavlova

 Instructions

 - Beat the egg whites till satiny in appearance.
-Slowly add the sugar, while continuing to beat, until meringue is stiff and glossy.
+Slowly add the sugar, while continuing to beat, until the meringue is stiff and glossy.
 Sift cocoa powder over the meringue, then add vinegar and chopped chocolate.
 Fold well till combined.

-- To serve, invert onto serving plate.
-Whip cream with powdered sugar, vanilla and Whip It, if using.
-Top pavlova with whipped cream, then sprinkle with raspberries followed by grated chocolate.
+- Top pavlova with whipped cream, then sprinkle with raspberries followed by grated chocolate.

 Notes